kytos/documentation/tutorials/napps/how_to_use_kytos_with_mininet.rst

 After running that command, the mininet output will show that two hosts and two switches were created, and that the switches and the hosts are linked.
-So, the mininet console will be activated and you can send commands to each switch or host connected.
+So, the mininet console will be activated, and you can send commands to each switch or host connected.
 For instance, if you need to see the IP Address of host1 (`h1`) you can use the command below.